Skip to main content

 Considering these connections, an individual struggling with failure to launch, or maturing out of this stage, should seek therapy and treatment.
 Some of the most common treatments for failure to launch, as well as other mental health disorders, include:

 At Lighthouse Recovery, we learn about your situation and work with you to create an individualized treatment plan.
 Our philosophy includes comprehensive, transparent, and evidence-based care.
 We balance various clinical modalities and focus on life-skills training, giving clients the insight, experience, tools, and confidence they need to lead rewarding and independent lives.
+Contact us today to learn more or get started.

 Get Started Today